rzeigler/waveguide/docs/index.md

 ## Running
 IOs are lazy so they don't actually do anything until they are interpreted.
-`unsafeRun` will begin running a fiber and returns a cancellation action.
+`unsafeRunR` will begin running a fiber and returns a cancellation action.
-`unsafeRunToPromise` will return a promise of the result of the fiber, rejecting if a failure is encountered.
+`unsafeRunToPromiseR` will return a promise of the result of the fiber, rejecting if a failure is encountered.
-`unsafeRunToPromiseTotal` will return a promise of an `Exit<E, A>` for the result of evaluation.
+`unsafeRunToPromiseTotalR` will return a promise of an `Exit<E, A>` for the result of evaluation.
 This promis will not reject.
 Once an IO is launched its runloop will execute synchronous effects continuously until an asynchronous boundary is hit.
 If this is undesirable insert `io.shift` or `io.shiftAsync` calls at appropriate points.
 IO can be used to perform long-running tasks without resorting to service workers on the main thread in this way.